Utah Mighty Five National Parks with Kids: Itinerary and Guide

 I highly recommend Greater Zion E-bikes, which we used for our visit.
 I’m not an affiliate, just a happy customer.

-Since you’ve got kids in town, opt for an e-bike with a baby seat and/or child bench in the back.
+Since you’ve got kids in tow, opt for an e-bike with a baby seat and/or child bench in the back.

 This set-up ensures everyone is safe during your exploration of the park today.

-Then, head into the park using that same pedestrian entrance.
+Then, head into the park using that same pedestrian entrance from yesterday.

 Hiking the Narrows with Kids